parikshitpagare/smart-home-automation-rtos/README.md

 ### Temperature and Light Sensing

-- DHT11 digital sensor is used to sense temperature in the room and it is displayed on App/OLED.
+- DHT11 digital sensor is used to sense temperature in the room and it is monitored on App/OLED.
 - Light intensity in the room is sensed using a LDR (Light Dependent Resistor) module.
+This is used for automatic switching of bulb as explained later.

 <p align="center">
 	<img src="https://user-images.githubusercontent.com/80714882/234114566-7230f107-29dd-4cd1-966a-6301c06e53cb.png" width="80%" height="80%">